PseudoPod 648: The Canal

 Once I asked her why she had made the fanciful condition that she would not come ashore to meet me until the waters of the canal had ceased to run.
-(How eagerly I studied those waters!
-How I stole away at noontime more than once, not to approach the old boat, but to watch the almost imperceptible downdrift of bubbles, bits of straw, twigs, rubbish!)
+(How eagerly I studied those waters; how I stole away at noontime more than once, not to approach the old boat, but to watch the almost imperceptible downward drift of bubbles, bits of straw, twigs, rubbish!)

 It was more than a week later that I questioned her again, this time on a different subject.
 And after that, I curbed my curiosity relentlessly.

 Frightened seriously lest I lose the ground I was sure I had gained with her, I was about to speak of something else.
 But before I could find the words, her low voice came to me again.

 As I left her that night, I felt that I was very daring.

 I had conceived, from the first, such a horror of those old houses by the canal!
-Much as I loved all that was weird and eery about the girl I was wooing so strangely, it was a little too much for my fancy that she had come from them.
+They were well enough to walk past, nursing gruesome thoughts for a midnight treat.
+But, much as I loved all that was weird and eery about the girl I was wooing so strangely, it was a little too much for my fancy that she had come from them.

 By this time, I had become decidedly unpopular in my place of business.
-Not that I had made enemies, but my peculiar ways had caused too much adverse comment.
+Not that I had made enemies, but that my peculiar ways had caused too much adverse comment.
 It would have taken very little, I think, to have made the entire office force decide that I was mad.
-However, they were punctiliously polite to me, and merely let me alone as much as possible—which suited me perfectly.
-I dragged wearily through day after day, exhausted from lack of sleep, conscious of their speculative glances, living only for the night to come.
+After the events of the next twenty-four hours, and after this letter is found and read, they will be sure that they knew it all along!
+At this time, however, they were punctiliously polite to me, and merely let me alone as much as possible—which suited me perfectly.
+I dragged wearily through day after day, exhausted for lack of sleep, conscious of their speculative glances, living only for the night to come.

 Barrett gave me an odd look such as one gives in speaking of a past horror so dreadful that the mere speaking of it makes it live terribly again.